Robust Variational Physics-Informed Neural Networks: Numerical examples

-\keko{For the architecture of the DNN approximator $u_\theta$, we adopt the following structure: a fixed feed-forward fully connected network comprising five layers, each with 25 neurons.
+For the architecture of the DNN approximator $u_\theta$, we adopt the following structure for the 1D problems: a fixed feed-forward fully connected network comprising five layers, each with 25 neurons.
 Throughout all layers, the activation function employed is $\tanh$.
 When strongly enforcing the homogeneous Dirichlet boundary conditions, we multiply the last layer's output by $(x+1)(x-1)$.
-Another version includes the constrained imposition of homogeneous Dirichlet boundary conditions by selecting:
+Another version includes the {weak} imposition of homogeneous Dirichlet boundary conditions by adding to the functional loss the following quantity (see Section~\ref{sec:weak}):

 As our choice for the nonlinear solver, we opt for the ADAM optimizer (refer to~\cite{kingma2014adam}) and initialize it with a learning rate of $0.0005$.
-Our nonlinear solver undergoes up to $6000$ iterations (epochs).} \kekodos{To approximate the integral terms appearing in the loss functional definitions, we employ (a) a fixed Gaussian quadrature rule with five nodes per element when considering FE functions, and (b) a trapezoidal rule with $4000$ equally distributed nodes when considering spectral functions.
-Lastly, the error $|u - u_\theta|_U$ is numerically estimated using a trapezoidal rule, with $10000$ equally distributed nodes.}
+Our nonlinear solver undergoes up to $6000$ iterations (epochs).
+To approximate the integral terms appearing in the loss functional definitions of the 1D problems, we employ (a) a fixed Gaussian quadrature rule with five nodes per element when considering FE functions, and (b) a trapezoidal rule with $4000$ equally-distributed nodes when considering spectral functions.
+Lastly, the error $|u - u_\theta|_U$ is numerically estimated using a trapezoidal rule, with $10000$ equally-distributed nodes.
+For the 2D example, we consider a fixed feed-forward fully connected network comprising four layers, each with 40 neurons and the same type of activation function as in the 1D cases.
+For the training {in the spectral case}, $500 \times 500$ equally-distributed integration points, while equally-distributed $1000 \times 1000 $ integration points for estimating the error $|u - u_\theta|_U$.
+We strongly impose the Dirichlet boundary conditions by multiplying the last layer's output by $x(x-1)y(y-1)$.